SEISMIC

 Sloan Equity and Inclusion in STEM Introductory Courses

-We address this problem in a new way with a sustained multi-institutional, multi-disciplinary STEM education research and development collaboration.
+We address this problem with a sustained multi-institutional, multi-disciplinary STEM education research and development collaboration.
 This collaboration is motivated by a clear-eyed, openly stated focus on equity and inclusion in large foundational courses as the central goal of the reform process, harnessing a higher level of collective passion from the students, faculty, staff, and administrators who participate.
 We believe we can achieve more together than we can alone.
-We will help to define a new standard for STEM reform projects: a class cannot be successful unless it is equitable and inclusive.
+We have helped to define a new standard for STEM reform projects: a class cannot be successful unless it is equitable and inclusive.
+SEISMIC began in 2019 with 10 large public research universities.
+The initial focus of SEISMIC was on parallel data analysis of student outcomes data in STEM courses, coordinated experiments to improve student experiences in the classroom, a continuous exchange of speakers, and extended annual meetings.
+We call this initial work from 2019-2025 SEISMIC Phase One.